Daniel Smullen

 September 2014 to September 2021

-My research is focused on Usable Privacy and Security, incorporating qualitative and quantitative (mixed-methods) methodologies seen in behavioral economics, user-centered design, requirements engineering, machine learning, and empirical software engineering.
-My thesis investigates a broad cross section of privacy and security decisions in browsers and mobile apps; systematically assessing their effectiveness and manageability, exploring standardization, discussing public policy issues, and generalizability to other domains (e.g., Internet of Things).
-My work demonstrates that when the settings are well-aligned with people's mental models, machine learning can leverage the predictive power in models of more complex settings to help people manage their preferences more easily.
-This can effectively mitigate trade-offs between accuracy and increased user burden as settings proliferate.
+I focused my research on Usable Privacy and Security, employing a mixed-methods approach that combined qualitative and quantitative methodologies from behavioral economics, user-centered design, requirements engineering, machine learning, and empirical software engineering.
+My thesis investigated a broad range of privacy and security decisions found in browsers and mobile apps.
+I systematically assessed their effectiveness and manageability, explored standardization, discussed public policy issues, and considered generalizability to domains like the Internet of Things.
+My work demonstrated that well-aligned settings with users' mental models allowed machine learning to leverage the predictive power of complex settings.
+This, in turn, helped people manage their preferences more easily.
+This approach effectively mitigated the trade-offs between accuracy and increased user burden as settings became more numerous.

 334F Affiliate